Program Director: Alescia L. DeVasher Bethea

 The nurse anesthesia program treats all individuals, including applicants, without regard to race, color, national origin, gender, marital status, sexual orientation, religion, age, or disability, consistent with law.

 Although an applicant should not be required to provide information regarding any protected characteristics, he or she can provide such information on a voluntary basis.
 An applicant may be asked if he or she can perform the essential tasks or functions of a nurse anesthetist.

 Nurse anesthesia students are to adhere to the AHU policy on academic integrity that is contained in the AHU Academic Catalog.
 Students are expected to exhibit high levels of integrity in all activities.
-AHU reserves the right to deny admission to or remove students from the University or any academic program if they have a record of misconduct or demonstrate behavior that would jeopardize their professional performance.
+AHU reserves the right to deny admission to or remove students from the University and/or any academic program if they have a record of misconduct or demonstrate behavior that would jeopardize their professional performance.
 Students are responsible for being familiar with this policy and abiding by it.

-Checking AHU email and electronic communications and announcements, at least daily, is the student's responsibility.
+Checking AHU email and electronic communications at least daily, is the student’s responsibility.
 Students should immediately report problems with their laptop, student email account, Canvas learning platform, ExamSoft testing platform, or Typhon record-keeping system to the NAP.

 Students must bring their laptops to all didactic classes, as instructional units such as quizzes, tests, and class activities require computer access.
 It is the student’s responsibility to know how to operate and to maintain his/her computer in functioning order.
 Test, quiz, or assignment schedules and scores will not be adjusted due to computers not brought to the class site or maintained in working condition.